ajsampathk/ParallelRobotics-Res/MatLab/ReadMe.md

-#ReadMe: To launch the Simulink template files
 Reference variables used for input parameters:

-F = frame length
+F = frame length.

-L1 = length of link1
+L1 = length of link1.

 L2 = length of link2.

+To launch the Simulink template files.

 1. Download and clone the template (.sltx ) file in a new folder.
 2. Create a new project and save the template file in it.